-C. A research paper requirement in Indian law, which may be satisfied by any one of the following:
+The research paper requirement in Indian law may be satisfied by any one of the following:

-- A seminar in which the research paper is on a topic of Indian or indigenous law.
-Unless the seminar is the American Indian Law Seminar, the seminar paper topic must be pre-approved by the Native American Law Certificate advisor in order to satisfy the research paper requirement. - Completion of a note or comment on a topic of Indian or indigenous law as a member of the Tulsa Law Review or the Energy Law Journal.
-The note or comment topic must be pre-approved by the Native American Law Certificate advisor in order to satisfy the research paper requirement. - An independent research project which includes a law review quality research paper on a topic of Indian law.
+- A seminar in which the research paper is on a topic of Indian or indigenous law and the topic must be pre-approved by the Native American Law Certificate advisor in order to satisfy the research paper requirement. - Completion of a casenote or comment on a topic of Indian or indigenous law as a member of the Tulsa Law Review or the Energy Law Journal.
+The casenote or comment topic must be preapproved by the Native American Law Certificate advisor in order to satisfy the research paper requirement.

+An independent research project which includes a law review quality research paper on a topic of Indian law.
 The research paper topic must be pre-approved by the Native American Law Certificate advisor in order to satisfy the research paper requirement.
 This option may be used to satisfy the research paper requirement only if the student, through no fault of his/her own, is unable to satisfy this requirement by any of the other available options.

+Block II: Related Coursework

-BLOCK II: Related coursework.
-Two (2) courses from the following list of related courses offered regularly within the Law School or the University's Graduate School.
-In selecting from these related courses, students may not take more than one course outside the Law School.
+Two courses from the following list of related courses offered regularly within the College of Law or the TU Graduate School.
+Students may not take more than one course outside of the College of Law.

-A. Procedural and related courses
+Procedural and Related Courses

-- Administrative Law
+- LAW 5213 Administrative Law (3 hours)

-- Conflict of Laws
+- LAW 6112 Conflict of Laws: Domestic Choice of Law (2 hours)

-- Federal Courts
+- LAW 6322 Federal Courts (2 hours)

-- B. Critical resource policy courses
+Critical Resource Policy Courses

-- Basic Oil and Gas
+- LAW 5753 Basic Oil and Gas Law (3 hours)

-- Environmental Law
+- LAW 5443 Environmental Law (3 hours)

-- Natural Resources & Environmental Law on Federal Lands
+- LAW 5763 Natural Resources and Environmental Law on Federal Lands (3 hours)

-- Water Law
+- LAW 5543 Water Law (3 hours)

-- C. Other related Law School offerings
+Other Related Law School Offerings

-- International Law
+LAW 5363 International Law (3 hours)

-- D. Graduate School courses
+Graduate School Courses

-- Any other graduate course deemed appropriate by the Native American Law Certificate advisor.
+• Any other graduate course approved by the Native American Law Certificate program director

-BLOCK III: Practice skills and in-depth analytical skills.
-Students must choose one of the following options:
+Block III: Practice Skills and In-depth Analytical Skills

+One of the following options:

-- Selection for and participation on the national team(s) for the National Native American Law Students Association moot court competition. - An Indian law externship, providing service to a recognized Indian tribe or tribal body, a state or federal agency whose primary activities involve Indian affairs, or an attorney whose primary practice is in Indian law.
-Service to a similar entity may be substituted with the prior approval of the Native American Law Certificate advisor. - An additional course from the Indian Law Curriculum (see Block I).
+- Selection for and participation on the national team(s) for the National Native American Law Students Association moot court competition. - An externship, providing service to a recognized Indian tribe or tribal body, a state or federal agency whose primary activities involve Indian affairs, or an attorney whose primary practice is in Indian law.
+Service to a similar entity may be substituted with the prior approval of the Native American Law Certificate advisor.
+Externships are arranged through the Assistant Dean and Director of Experiential Learning. - An additional course from the Indian Law curriculum (Block I).
 This option may be used to satisfy the Block III requirement only if the student, through no fault of his/her own, is unable to satisfy this requirement by any of the other available options.